CleverRaven/Cataclysm-DDA/design-doc.md

 The world ended.
 You don't know what caused it, but suddenly everywhere was being overrun with monsters of all kinds.
 Now only a tiny fraction of humanity is alive, the dead fill the cities, and worse things are stirring in the wilderness.

 Civilization is gone, but maybe you can survive.
 Maybe you can find others.

+For more details on individual features of the story, see:
+* [Background](./lore-background.md) - provides more information on the timeline of events leading up to the Cataclysm
+* [Factions](./lore-factions.md) - in-depth discussion of in-game factions and how they should affect gameplay

 ## Style & Structure